 - speech and language therapy

-Cross-sectional follow up of voice outcomes in children who have a history of airway reconstruction surgeryCohen, W., Wynne, D. M., Lloyd, S. & Townsley, R. B., 6 Dec 2017, In: Clinical Otolaryngology.
+Cross-sectional follow up of voice outcomes in children who have a history of airway reconstruction surgeryCohen, W., Wynne, D. M., Lloyd, S. & Townsley, R. B., 6 Dec 2017, (E-pub ahead of print) In: Clinical Otolaryngology.
 20 p.